Rupam-Hait/Traffix/README.md

 Traffix includes a web app manifest and service worker.
 After deploying over HTTPS, supported browsers can install it on desktop and mobile.

-## Notes

-Nominatim is a public OpenStreetMap geocoding service.
-For heavy production traffic, use a dedicated geocoding provider or a self-hosted Nominatim instance.